Probate Q&A Series

 In North Carolina, married couples can hold real estate as tenants by the entirety.
 This form of ownership treats both spouses as a single legal unit.
 When one spouse dies, the surviving spouse automatically owns the entire property.
 Because the property never becomes part of the deceased spouse’s estate, it passes outside of probate.
 Probate is the court process that identifies assets, pays debts and distributes what remains.
 Avoiding probate saves time, expense and public court filings.

-Under North Carolina law, a tenancy by the entirety arises only when the deed or title clearly states that the property is held by “husband and wife as tenants by the entirety” or equivalent language.
-The couple must be legally married at the time the deed is recorded.
+Under North Carolina law, a tenancy by the entirety generally arises when real property is conveyed to spouses who are legally married to each other at the time of the conveyance, unless a contrary intent appears in the instrument.
 If either spouse dies, the survivor steps into full ownership immediately.
 The transfer requires no court order, no probate filing and no statutory waiting period.

 Key North Carolina statutes reinforce this rule.
 N.C.
-Gen. Stat. § 39-12 defines tenancy by the entirety and distinguishes it from joint tenancy and tenancy in common.
+Gen. Stat. § 39-13.6 addresses tenancy by the entirety in real property.
 N.C.
-Gen. Stat. § 39-13 confirms that on the death of one spouse, title vests in the surviving spouse alone.
+Gen. Stat. § 41-2 provides that on the death of one spouse, title vests in the surviving spouse alone.
 You can review N.C.
 Gen. Stat. § 39-12 and N.C.
 Gen. Stat. § 39-13 on the North Carolina General Assembly website.

 Because tenancy by the entirety shields property from creditors of just one spouse and removes the need for probate on death of one spouse, many couples use it to protect and simplify the transfer of their home or other real estate.
 However, it applies only to real property—land and buildings.
 Personal property such as bank accounts, investments or vehicles must use other methods, like joint tenancy with right of survivorship or payable-on-death designations, to pass outside probate.